SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 ### Enhance the Configuration of the SAP Cloud Application Programming Model Project

 Enhance the file [*package.json*](../../../tree/main-multi-tenant-features/package.json) with development configurations for local testing and productive configurations.
-Ensure that the flag *csrf* and *csrfInBatch* is set in the file *package.json* to enable the management of cross-site request forgery tokens (required for POST requests at runtime) using destinations of the type:
+Ensure that the flag *csrf* and *csrfInBatch* is set in the file *package.json* to enable the management of cross-site request forgery tokens (required for POST requests at runtime) using destinations.

 ```json
 "b1_sbs_v2": {